 The Fund is actively managed which means that the Fund Manager will select investments to achieve the Fund's objectives and policy.
 The Fund is not constrained by a benchmark and no benchmark has yet been specified for the fund.
-The starting index used prior to the ethical screen is the MSCI World IMI.
-Based on the current screening results only ~44% (2073 securities out of 6094 securities within the index) of the MSCI World would be considered permissible investments for the fund.
-Resultantly, performance comparisons would be misleading if compared to the full holdings of the starting index.

 While the fund currently does not have a specific designated benchmark ultimately the relevant Investment Association (IA) sector that may be considered a peer group for performance comparison purposes is the Investment Association Global Equity Income sector.
 Funds in this IA sector invest at least 80% of their assets globally in shares.